ibm-cloud-docs/openwhisk/prep.md

 {: shortdesc}

 Before you begin, [review the packages that are included with the JavaScript runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_javascript_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.
+The following steps assume that you are running the commands on a Linux-based distribution on a processor with AMD64-based architecture.

 1. Create a `package.json` file.
 Add `webpack` as a development dependency.